 Professional Sports Life Insurance Income Protection & Critical Illness Cover

-Consider life insurance, critical illness or income protection cover.
-Why not compete in your sport at the highest level with complete financial peace of mind.
+Consider professional sports life insurance, critical illness, or income protection cover.
+Why not compete in your sport at the highest level with complete financial peace of mind?
 This informative guide makes for essential reading.
 Read on to find out more.

 Save Money And Get A Quote Now.
 Protect Your Family Before Its Too Late

 Life insurance pays out a pre-agreed financial lump sum to designated beneficiaries should you die.
-This cover amount is the result of paying in regular premiums into your policy over an agreed fixed term.
+This cover amount results from paying regular premiums into your policy over an agreed fixed term.

-Typically, life insurers will quote standard rates for those employed in ordinary professions and of good health.
+Life insurers typically quote standard rates for those in ordinary professions and of good health.

-Occupations that are perhaps higher risk can attract premium loading.
-For professional sportspersons, this can occur in contact sports, sports involving intense training and those taking place at high speed or great height.
+Occupations that are perhaps at higher risk can attract premium loading.
+For professional sportspersons, this can occur in contact sports involving intense training and at high speed or great height.